TylerAnderton/Drone-Tracker/README.md

-# Bullfrog Mini: Edge-Deployable Drone Detection & Tracking
+# Edge-Deployable Drone Detection & Tracking

   A minimal, interview-ready pipeline to run real-time object detection & tracking on recorded videos, optimized with TensorRT on NVIDIA GPUs.